 We can nourish our Jing with a balanced healthy lifestyle; likewise we can use it up with excess.
 Pregnancy and birth are the single most depleting energetic effort the female body can experience.
 As a result, a woman can literally give a piece of herself away.

-The Chinese will ‘lie in’ for six weeks following birth to rest after giving birth.
+The Chinese may ‘lie in’ for six weeks following birth to rest after giving birth.
 In our Western world, we rarely give ourselves 24 hours to recover before trying to pursue our routine and lifestyles.

 All our thoughts are with our baby, meeting pre-conceived ideas that we/society dictate.
 Our contemporary culture encourages constant, often traumatic activity.
 People so consumed with their productivity that they often neglect allowing time for the self to be replenished, the body cannot always tolerate consuming more than is replaced.
 This can lead to a burnout.
 At a time when sleep deprivation can affect massive pressure we deserve to look after ourselves.